dry-python/classes/docs/pages/concept.rst

 Sometimes we really need to override how things work.
-With objects and classes this can be problematic, because we would need to definie a new subclass and chances are that it won't be used in some situations.
+With objects and classes this can be problematic, because we would need to define a new subclass and chances are that it won't be used in some situations.

 With ``@typeclass`` overriding something is as easy.